-Tableau talks up natural language interface for creating visualizations
+Tableau talks up natural language interface for creating visualisations

 Building new data models

-A few clicks is also all it took his colleague Tyler Doyle to build a new data model, which maps the fields used by Tableau to analyze data into SQL queries that the underlying database can understand.
+A few clicks is also all it took his colleague Tyler Doyle to build a new data model, which maps the fields used by Tableau to analyse data into SQL queries that the underlying database can understand.

 “I just have to click one option, ‘Add related objects,’ and there’s your data model, all without having to figure out which tables to use, how they relate, or if it’s a left or a right join.
 Tableau’s new data modelling capabilities just did that for you,” he said.